nicm42/100-days-of-code-v2/log.md

 **Day 54: 25th August 2020**
 I did the forms module of the UI Design Bootcamp.
 I struggled with this, not because it was hard and I didn't know what to do, but because I spend so much time looking at forms, effectively, that I have a lot of opinons on it and didn't always agree with the designs he came up with.
 But I think this is an area where I know too much, as forms aren't going to be quite as involved as a survey.

+**Day 55: 26th August 2020**
+Started a challenge on Codingame.
+It took me a while to remember how it all worked.
+Then the one I picked was actually quite tricky, so I didn't finish it.

+**Day 56: 27th August 2020**
+Finished the Codingame challenge.
+I wish when you submitted it showed you other people's solutions, like on codewars, so I can see how I might have done it better/more simply.